 At first, don’t try to coupon at more than one store at a time, or you won’t benefit as much, according to information from U.S. News and World Report.
 Instead, pick one store and focus on mastering its coupon offerings and policies before you move on to the next retailer.

 Even if you’re averse to wearing someone’s hand-me-downs, try it — especially to save on more costly clothing items.

-Visit Goodwill or The Salvation Army to score some great deals on gently used clothing.
+Visit thrift stores to score some great deals on gently used clothing.
 It might take a little legwork, but finding a name-brand winter coat that’s in great condition for a fraction of the original price can save you big bucks.